aaliddell/s2cell/docs/source/s2_concepts.rst

 square is recursively subdivided into four equal sub-cells.
 When considered from the Hilbert Curve perspective, the curve walks the centers of the tree's leaf nodes.

-In S2, six copies of the Hilbert Curve are mapped onto the six faces of a cubesurrounding the unit sphere, with the curve orientation on each face adjusted to produce a single continuous curve that wraps from face to face.
+In S2, six copies of the Hilbert Curve are mapped onto the six faces of a cube surrounding the unit sphere, with the curve orientation on each face adjusted to produce a single continuous curve that wraps from face to face.
 The 'level' value used by S2 corresponds to the Hilbert Curve 'order' shown above, with the levels continuing fractally to 30 iterations.